-Movement as an artistic tool: all the parts of our bodies can be used to make dance Music as an artistic tool: emotion, story, and rhythm Choice-making as an artist
+Artistic Toolbox: Movement as an artistic tool - all the parts of our bodies can be used to make dance.
+Music as an artistic tool - emotion, story, and rhythm.
+Choice-making as an artist

-Overview

-Time needed: 20 minutes (can be extended with layers of exploration).
-Students will explore the possibilities of movement in their bodies and how music changes what they want to do with dance.
+Overview: Students will explore the possibilities of movement in their bodies and how music changes what they want to do with dance.